Sagan om Karl-Bertil Jonssons julafton: Background and production

 The film is an adaptation of the short story of the same title in Tage Danielsson's 1964 book Sagor för barn över 18 år (lit.
 "Fairy tales for children over 18 years old").
 Commissioned by Sveriges Television, it was made into an animated film by Per Åhlin in 1975.

 The story appears to take place sometime between 1942 and 1944, with details such as wood gas cars, the slogan En svensk tiger and the sight of a Nazi flag on a car, but the film features several anachronisms.
 Karl-Bertil and his father watch television, which was not introduced in Sweden until the 1950s, a glimpse of a television show that premiered in 1971 is seen, and one of the Christmas presents Karl-Bertil gives away includes Jean-Paul Sartre's book Les Mots, which was first published in 1963.
 It has been suggested that, rather than mistakes, these anachronisms are fully intentional to emphasize the timelessness of the story.

 Criticism

-A Swedish debate about the tale's morality has arisen every few years ever since SVT started broadcasting it annually, with critics arguing that it is too political and that stealing is not really up to par with a traditional Christmas spirit, whereas others defended the story.
-Danielsson himself was embarrassed by too serious analysis of the tale.
+Debate about the tale's morality has arisen in Sweden every few years since SVT started broadcasting it annually, with critics arguing that it is too political and that stealing is not really part of the traditional Christmas spirit, while others defend the story.
+Danielsson himself found too-serious analysis of the tale embarrassing.